mlissner/michaeljaylissner.com/content/location-based-dns-switching-for-intranet-vs-internet.md

 So, to make this whole thing run, put the script in /etc/network/if-up.d, and set its owner to root with execute permission.
 Create a file called /etc/hostsIntranet, that contains your intranet configuration, as shown above.
 Make a copy of your normal /etc/hosts file called /etc/hostsInternet.

 Once all that's done, you should be all set.
-Any questions, please feel free to comment!<!--break-->
+Any questions, please feel free to comment!